Temozolomide: Interactions

-As temozolomide is not metabolized in the liver and has a low affinity to plasma proteins, it is expected to have a low potential for interactions.
-An analysis of patient data showed no interactions with a range of other drugs; the exception is valproic acid, which slightly slows down temozolomide elimination from the body.
-Combining the drug with other myelosuppressants may increase the risk of myelosuppression.
+Combining temozolomide with other myelosuppressants may increase the risk of myelosuppression.

 Pharmacology

 Mechanism of action

 The therapeutic benefit of temozolomide depends on its ability to alkylate/methylate DNA, which most often occurs at the N-7 or O-6 positions of guanine residues.
 This methylation damages the DNA and triggers the death of tumor cells.
 However, some tumor cells are able to repair this type of DNA damage, and therefore diminish the therapeutic efficacy of temozolomide, by expressing a protein O6-alkylguanine DNA alkyltransferase (AGT) encoded in humans by the O-6-methylguanine-DNA methyltransferase (MGMT) gene.
 In some tumors, epigenetic silencing of the MGMT gene prevents the synthesis of this enzyme, and as a consequence such tumors are more sensitive to killing by temozolomide.
 Conversely, the presence of AGT protein in brain tumors predicts poor response to temozolomide and these patients receive little benefit from chemotherapy with temozolomide.